-The grassroots and secular DTES Neighbourhood House [DTES NH] is one of Vancouver’s newest NH.
+The grassroots and secular DTES Neighbourhood House is one of Vancouver’s newest Neighbourhood Houses.
 Volunteers, staff and Board members work to fortify the voice and ambitions of our neighbours by sustaining a Neighbourhood House in which DTES residents of all ages, genders and ancestries sculpt their future while honouring the four founding DTES communities – Indigenous, Japanese, Chinese and Low-Income.

 Our allegiance is to the low-income community while welcoming all, offering a distinct opportunity for those with privilege to contribute in creating equitable relationships in a society where everyone is in fact, not equal.
 We support self-awareness and discourage self-absorption.